is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/stay-away-from-strangers.md

 ---
-title: Stay Away From Strangers
+title: Stay Away from Strangers
-description: Stay Away From Strangers stage guide for IS4 Expeditioner's Joklumarkar
+description: Stay Away from Strangers stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">